 (Exhibition view; press photo © Österreichische Nationalbibliothek/Pichler)

-Globes have something mystical about them, with the whole earth condensed into a small ball and echoes of long-gone days when “here be dragons” was a plausible entry on maps.
+Globes have something mystical about them, with the whole earth condensed into a small ball and echoes of long-gone days when “here be dragons” felt like a plausible entry on maps.

 Most of us spent at least some time as a child poking at a globe with a finger and discovering just how little geography we know.